Hastingleigh.com A Genealogy Website/One Place Study Contact e-mail

 1957 Newspaper Report for Bodsham School

-A model Kent school from the outside but children at Bodsham eat meals in Vicarage Stables
+A model Kent school from the outside but children at Bodsham eat meals in Vicarage stables

 Bodshams old village school was very proud when the Ministry of Education chose